 Our research falls into 4 categories:

-Lab Alumni Tim Veverica (MS '14) has a brand-new paper available for "First Look" in the Soil Science of America Journal, titled Ionic Liquid Extraction Unveils Previously Occuluded Humic-Bound Iron in Peat Soil Pore Water.
+Lab Alumni Tim Veverica (MS '14) has a brand-new paper available OPEN ACCESS in the Soil Science of America Journal, titled Ionic Liquid Extraction Unveils Previously Occuluded Humic-Bound Iron in Peat Soil Pore Water.
 This paper is based on his MS research, and is coauthored by his co-advisors, Evan Kane (Michigan Tech School of Forestry and Environmental Sciences) and Amy Marcarelli, as well as Sarah Green (Michigan Tech Dept of Chemistry).
 Congratulations Tim!

 Interested in learning more about Eurasian Watermilfoil (Myriophyllum spicatum) and its effects on lake littoral zones?
 Check out our updated project website, it's chock-full of great information on ecology and management of this aquatic invasive species.